On the circle, Gaussian Multiplicative Chaos and Beta Ensembles match exactly

 \begin{thm}[Theorem 1.2 in \cite{B17}] For all nonnegative, smooth functions $f$, and for $\gamma<1$, i.e. in the sub-critical regime:

 the convergence being in probability and in $L^{1}\left( \Omega, \mathcal{B}, \P \right)$. \end{thm}

 \item $\gamma=1$, Critical phase.
-The limit in \eqref{eq:gmc_limit} is the trivial zero measure, however one can perform different normalizations in order to obtain the so-called critical $GMC$.
+The limit in \eqref{eq:gmc_limit} is the trivial zero measure, however one can perform different normalizations in order to obtain the so-called critical GMC.
 A random renormalization via the so-called derivative martingale has been implemented in \cite{DRSV14}, while the Seneta-Heyde renormalization has been implemented in \cite{JS17}.
 Both constructions agree \cite{P18}.
-Moreover, Aru, Powell and Sepulveda \cite[Section 4.1]{APS18} have proven that the critical $GMC$ can be written as the limit of the subcritical $GMC$ when the parameter tends to $1$ from below.
-This allows us to bootstrap the construction of the sub-critical $GMC$ and obtain the critical $GMC$ via the limit in probability:
+Moreover, Aru, Powell and Sepulveda \cite[Section 4.1]{APS18} have proven that the critical GMC can be written as the limit of the subcritical GMC when the parameter tends to $1$ from below.
+This allows us to bootstrap the construction of the sub-critical GMC and obtain the critical GMC via the limit in probability:

 when the random measures $ GMC^{\gamma}$ are constructed from the same field $G$ for all values of $\gamma \in (0,1)$.
-The critical $GMC$ is known to be non-atomic and it is conjectured to assign full measure to a random set of Hausdorff dimension zero (see the overview section of \cite{DRSV14}).
+The critical GMC is known to be non-atomic and it has been conjectured to assign full measure to a random set of Hausdorff dimension zero (see the overview section of \cite{DRSV14}).